Crisdj123/cs-portfolio/README.md

 This portfolio highlights my work as a Computer Science student at Georgia Tech, with a focus on data analytics and data engineering.

 ## About Me
-My background in computer science gives me a strong foundation in problem-solving and logic, which I apply to data-focused work such as querying, organizing datasets, and using data to support better decisions.
+My background in computer science gives me a strong foundation in programming and problem-solving, which I apply to data-focused work such as querying, organizing datasets, and using data to support better decisions.

 ## Projects:
 ### Checkers AI (Python + TensorFlow)